Bira/octopus-carnival/_drafts/wir-neverwinter-enclave.md

 somewhere inside Neverdeath, it's filled with clever traps and engines built using hydraulics and elemental magic.
 Hidden here is the laboratory of its founder, who first arrived in the city coming from Luskan with a cartload of stolen magic knowledge.
-Among that knowledge are notes on the original ritual that bound Maegera.
+Its library contains all of that knowledge and more, including notes on the original ritual that bound Maegera.

 An underground vein of elemental magic that links Luskan and Gauntlgrym passes through the crypt - it's why the founder's lab was built here.
 Following the